intersel/Blapy/README.md

   </div>
 ```
 * Tell to UPIApplication that these blocks are the one that may be updated from page to page :
-  * add a "data-upi-container" attribute set to true tells this container is a UPIApplication container, common for multiple pages
+  * add a "data-upi-container" attribute set to true in order to configure this container as a UPIApplication container, container name that will be shared with multiple pages
-  * give a name to the container with the "data-upi-container-name" attribute identifies each unique content
+  * give a name identifier to the container with the "data-upi-container-name" attribute in order to identify this content as unique.
+Each page that has a unique content to be used to update block content should have a unique name identifier here.
 ```html
   <div id="myContainer"  data-upi-container="true" data-upi-container-name="mainContainer" data-upi-container-content="Howisitgoing">
 	  How is it going?